jbrubake/pcal/doc/ReadMe.txt

            This is needed so that directives like 'ifdef ORIENTATION_PORTRAIT' in the configuration file work as expected.

+         - Fixed a flaw in the sizing of calendars generated in the 'portrait' page orientation.
+They were not using as much of the physical page space as they should have been.

          - Collected all sample 'calendar options' files for various countries (some which were on the 'pcal' website or in the mailing list